 Marymount, originally known as Holy Spirit School for girls, was founded by the Maryknoll Sisters.
 The school opened on 10th January, 1927 at Robinson Road with only 8 classes of students sharing 4 tiny classrooms.
-In 1930, the school moved to the building at 140 Caine Rd which provided 7 classrooms.
-By 1941 it offered a complete course of studies leading to matriculation.
-The schools was closed during the war.
+In 1930, the school moved to the building at 140 Caine Rd, which provided 7 classrooms.
+By 1941, it offered a complete course of studies leading to matriculation.
+The school was closed during the war.
 It reopened as Maryknoll School in 1948.

-As the school continued to expand, a school building with improved facilities became accessory.
-In October 1957, the school move to is present location in happy Valley and was renamed marrying all sisters school.
-Initially, the building housed both secondary and primary school sections.
-It was not until 1961 at the primary school occupy the premises at a Tai Hang Road.
-During the school year 1978 -79, after 52 years of devoted surface, the married or sisters hand over the sponsorship of the school to the Columban sisters.
+The school continued to expand, and a school building with improved facilities became necessary.
+In October 1957, the school moved to its present location in Happy Valley and was renamed as Maryknoll Sisters' School.
+Initially, the building housed both Secondary and Primary sections.
+It was not until 1961 that the Primary School occupied the premises at Tai Hang Road.
+During the school year of 1978-79, after 52 years of devoted service, the Maryknoll Sisters handed over the sponsorship of the school to the Columban sisters.

 As of September 1983, the name of the school was changed to Marymount Secondary School and Marymount Primary School respectively.
-In 1993, to meet the needs of increasing student population in a secondary school, the Columban Sisters turned over to the use of the school the remaining convent area of the fourth floor.
+In 1993, to meet the needs of increasing student population in the secondary school, the Columban Sisters turned over to the use of the school remaining convent area on the fourth floor.